 The Future of Food 2: Eating Socially and Sourcing Sustainably

-A symposium hosted by Coventry University –June 10th 2020
+A symposium hosted by Coventry University – Postponed to Autumn 2020

 Following the success of the inaugural symposium last year, the Future of Food 2 symposium invites stakeholders across business and society to present, discuss and collaborate in moving forward the sustainable food agenda.
 Presentations and a panel discussion will be given by leading thinkers from companies, charities and grassroots movements to prompt valuable discussion at this one day event.
 We invite all participants to attend a social eating networking event directly following the symposium which aims to bring together local and regional food organisations through a communal meal.